Behavioural finance: History

 The prevalent theory of financial markets during the second half of the 20th century has been the efficient market hypothesis (EMH) which states that all public information is incorporated into asset prices.
 Any deviation from this true price is quickly exploited by informed traders who attempt to optimise their returns and it restores the true equilibrium price.
 For all practical purposes, then, market prices behave as though all traders were pursuing their self-interest with complete information and rationality.

 Toward the end of the 20th century, this theory was challenged in several ways.
 First, there were a number of large market events that cast doubt on the basic assumptions.
 On 19 October 1987 the Dow Jones average plunged over 20% in a single day, as many smaller stocks suffered deeper losses.
 The large oscillations on the ensuing days provided a graph that resembled the famous crash of 1929.
 The crash of 1987 provided a puzzle and challenge to most economists who had believed that such volatility should not exist in an age when information and capital flows are much more efficient than they were in the 1920s.

-As the decade continued, the Japanese market soared to heights that were far from any realistic assessment of the valuations.
-Price-earnings ratios soared to triple digits, as Nippon Telephone and Telegraph achieved a market valuation (stock market price times the number of shares) that exceeded the entire market capitalisation of West Germany.
-In early 1990 the Nikkei index stood at 40,000, having nearly doubled in two years.
-In less than a year the Nikkei dropped to nearly half its peak.
+As the decade continued, the Japanese market soared to heights far removed from any realistic assessment of valuations.
+Price-earnings ratios climbed into triple digits, and Nippon Telephone and Telegraph achieved a market valuation (stock market price times the number of shares) that exceeded the entire market capitalisation of West Germany.
+In early 1990, the Nikkei index stood at 40,000, having nearly doubled in two years.
+In less than a year, the Nikkei dropped to nearly half its peak.

-Meanwhile, in the US the growth of new technology, particularly the internet, spawned a new generation of high tech companies, some of which became publicly traded long before any profits.
-As in the Japanese stock market bubble a decade earlier these stocks soared to market valuations of billions of dollars sometimes before they even had revenue.
-The bubble continued into 2000 and the consequent bust reduced many of these stocks to a few per cent of their prior market value.
-Even some large and profitable tech companies lost 80% of their value during the period 2000-2003.
+Meanwhile, in the US, the growth of new technology—particularly the internet—spawned a new generation of high-tech companies, some of which became publicly traded long before earning any profits.
+As in the Japanese stock market bubble a decade earlier, these stocks soared to market valuations of billions of dollars, sometimes before they even had revenue.
+The bubble continued into 2000, and the subsequent bust reduced many of these stocks to a few percent of their prior market value.
+Even some large and profitable tech companies lost 80% of their value during the period from 2000 to 2003.